CITY PULSE: Divergent Aspects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Easel Art Gallery is hosting Akbar Khan’s solo art exhibition titled ‘Divergent Aspects’ from July 30 to August 5.
+The Easel Art Gallery is hosting Akbar Khan’s solo art exhibition titled ‘Divergent Aspects’ until August 5.
 Call 021-35169399 for more information.

 An Apology to Shaikh Ayaz